Brian Castle

 Real neurons have more than two parts, more than just an integrative portion and a spike generating portion.
 The properties of a neural membrane vary according to its location, for example calcium channels are present in the dendritic tufts of cortical pyramidal cells, and in the basal dendrites, but not in the shafts of the apical dendrites.
 In general ion channels are carefully localized along the neural membrane, and this is true everywhere, not just in the synapses.

-On the other hand, the full Hodgkin-Huxley model for multiple channel types is computationally intensive, it requires the solution of multiple sets of simultaneous differential equations, and it's very difficult to do this in real time, especially when there are millions of neurons in the network.
-There exist simulators for individual neurons (like NEURON and Nengo), and simulators for networks (like TensorFlow and PyTorch), but there's very little in between - and that is because, the behaviors that we require from the neurons and synapses is computationally difficult.
-With the current state of the art in neural modeling, if someone discovers an exciting new behavior related to calcium channels in a cortical stellate cell, it's very difficult to subsequently create a network full of such cells and test them under changing input conditions.
+On the other hand, the full Hodgkin-Huxley model for multiple channel types is computationally intensive.
+There exist simulators for individual neurons (like NEURON and Brian2), and simulators for networks (like TensorFlow and PyTorch), but there's very little in between - and that is because, the behaviors that we require from the neurons and synapses is computationally expensive.
+With the current state of the art in neural modeling, if someone discovers an exciting new behavior related to calcium channels in a cortical stellate cell, it's quite difficult to subsequently create a network full of such cells and test them under changing input conditions.

-While the above model neurons distill the basics of dendritic summation and a non-linear threshold for action potential generation, they're too simple to handle the complexities of multiple ionic conductances.
-On the other hand, the Hodgkin-Huxley model is four-dimensional and a little too difficult computationally.
+While the above simple neurons distill the basics of dendritic summation and a non-linear threshold for action potential generation, they're too simple to handle the complexities of multiple ionic conductances.
+On the other hand, the Hodgkin-Huxley model is four-dimensional and a little too expensive computationally.
 Perhaps we can find something in the middle, something a little more realistic that's still amenable to computation.
+It turns out we have a variety of choices, and a scale of complexity.

 Morris-Lecar Model